CHIPS NOT DEAD (YET)

 which should produce something like the following as output:

-found DT name in SPL header: sun5i-r8-chip
+found DT name in SPL header: allwinner/sun5i-r8-chip

 Enabling the L2 cache